-Where schools have a nursery class attached, parents should be aware that separate admission arrangements are in place for entry to reception class at the primary school, as per the timetable shown on page 15, and the admissions criteria shown on pages 16-25.

-Please note: Attendance at any nursery attached to a primary school or completion of an 'Expression of Interest' form, giving personal details to a nursery, DOES NOT count as any type of admission application for a reception place at the school.
+Where schools have a nursery class attached, parents should be aware that separate admission arrangements are in place for entry to reception class at the primary school, as per the timetable shown on page 15, and the admissions criteria shown on pages 16-27.
+Parents must make an application for admission into reception as there is no automatic 'transfer' from a nursery class into reception class.
+A child attending a nursery attached to a primary school or completion of an expression of interest' form, or giving personal details to a nursery, DOES NOT count as any type of admission application for a place in reception.